sbt/sbt-bintray/README.md

 Note you will need to reload your project afterwards which will reset your `publishTo` setting.

+At anytime you can check you will be authentcated as with the `whoami` setting which will print our your bintray username

+    > bintray::whoami

 #### Licenses

 Bintray requires a license with a name listed [here](https://bintray.com/docs/api.html#_footnote_1).
 If you are new to software licenses you may